Skip to content

 2025

-Each year we evolve the festival’s identity, shaping a new visual direction that builds on previous themes while responding to the wider cultural moods of the moment.
-Last year the creative centred on the emotions people experience while attending.
-This year we shifted our focus to what precedes that moment.
+Each year, we work closely with the LIFI team to evolve the festival’s identity, shaping new visual directions that build on previous themes while responding to the wider cultural moods of the moment.
+Last year, the creative centred on the emotions people experience while attending.
+This year, we shifted our focus to what precedes that moment.
 We explored the curiosity that draws people in and sets ideas in motion.

 We became interested in how shared curiosity brings people together around an idea, how it generates momentum when thoughts align and how it creates friction when they diverge.
 Exploring these dynamics led us to a visual approach centred on a single, stripped-back character.
-With minimal features and a consistent silhouette, individuality could only be expressed through colour, behaviour and movement.
+With minimal features and a consistent silhouette, the character’s individuality can only be expressed through colour, behaviour, and movement.

-The character consistent form creates a sense of collective identity, while changes in pace and direction add meaning.
+The characters’ uniformity creates a sense of collective identity, while changes in pace and direction add meaning.
 Movement becomes a language in itself, suggesting how ideas spark, gather momentum, collide, or disperse.
-In quieter moments, the character appears as a solitary figure—small, reflective, inviting pause.
-In louder applications, it expands into a full swarm, filling screens, surfaces, and environments with a shared, kinetic energy.
+In quieter moments, the character appears as a solitary figure—small, reflective, and inviting pause.
+In louder applications, they gather in swarms, filling screens and environments with a shared, kinetic energy.

-The result is an identity that feels playful and inviting, encouraging people to arrive ready to explore, to gather and to connect.
-As another episode in the evolving story of the festival, the visual language builds on its ethos and helps create an atmosphere shaped by discovery and openness.
-The festival keeps going from strength to strength, with LIFI25 selling out in record time and attracting its largest audience in its five-year history.
+The result is an identity that feels playful and inviting, encouraging people to arrive ready to explore, gather, and connect.
+This latest chapter in the festival’s evolving story builds on its ethos of discovery and openness.
+Continuing to go from strength to strength, LIFI25 sold out in record time and welcomed its largest audience in the festival’s five-year history.

 Rabbithole